Product Info, Reviews, Prices, and Videos

 Lyric is manufactured by Phonak, the global hearing aid leader.
 Phonak claims that Lyric 4 achieves a "clear, natural sound" by collecting sound deep within the ear canal, rather than from microphones placed outside the ear or behind the ear (like traditional hearing aids).
 Considering the importance of the pinna effect, this claim actually makes a lot of sense.

 Lyric's unique deep insertion means your voice will sound much more natural than it would with other in-the-ear style hearing aids.
-As it turns out, the smaller the cavity between a hearing aid and the eardrum, the less the occlusion effect (the effect that causing booming in your ear when you speak, etc).
+As it turns out, the smaller the cavity between a hearing aid and the eardrum, the less the occlusion effect (the effect that causes booming in your ear when you speak, etc).

 Phonak has published some evidence that the Lyric can help relieve the symptoms of tinnitus.
-This makes sense given the general role that hearing aids in relieving the symptoms of tinnitus related to auditory deprevation.
+This makes sense given the general role that hearing aids in relieving the symptoms of tinnitus related to auditory deprivation.
 But, with Lyric being worn at night, the device offers a unique approach to helping relieve tinnitus even at night, when it can be most bothersome to some.
 While the evidence is still emerging, it seems reasonable that many people would expect an improvement in their tinnitus by wearing Lyric.

 In a recent press release, Phonak outlines the new benefits of Lyric 4 over the previous generation.